Czechoslovakia: After 1989

 In 1989, the Velvet Revolution restored democracy.
 This occurred around the same time as the fall of communism in Romania, Bulgaria, Hungary, East Germany and Poland.

-The word "socialist" was removed from the country's full name on 29 March 1990 and replaced by "federal".
+The word "socialist" was removed from the country's full name on 29 March 1990 and replaced by "federal."

-Pope John Paul II made a papal visit to Czechoslovakia on 21 April 1990, hailing it as a symbolic step of reviving Christianity in the newly-formed post-communist state.

-Czechoslovakia participated in the Gulf War with a small force of 200 troops under the command of the U.S.-led coalition.

 In 1992, because of growing nationalist tensions in the government, Czechoslovakia was peacefully dissolved by parliament.
 On 31 December 1992, it formally separated into two independent countries, the Czech Republic and the Slovak Republic.

 Government and politics

 After World War II, a political monopoly was held by the Communist Party of Czechoslovakia (KSČ).
 The leader of the KSČ was de facto the most powerful person in the country during this period.
 Gustáv Husák was elected first secretary of the KSČ in 1969 (changed to general secretary in 1971) and president of Czechoslovakia in 1975.
 Other parties and organizations existed but functioned in subordinate roles to the KSČ.
 All political parties, as well as numerous mass organizations, were grouped under umbrella of the National Front.
 Human rights activists and religious activists were severely repressed.